 - SHA1 hashing

 Analyzing HTTP Responses

-- View Page – Displays the web page without relevant images or CSS.
-Clicking on any of the links will display the request of that link in the ‘Request Headers’ tab and will update the URL in the HTTP Editor toolbar.
+- View Page – Displays the web page stripped of images and styling.
+Clicking on any of the links and submitting any forms, will populate the HTTP Editor with the relevant request

-- HTML Structure Analyses – Displays a list of links, commencts, client scripts, web forms and META tages found in the HTTP response.
+- HTML Structure Analysis – Displays a list of links, comments, scripts, forms and meta tags found in the HTTP response